 About the programme

-Daniils, Information & Communication Technology Student
+Daniils, Information and Communication Technology Student

 The teachers have real experience in the field and will prepare me to be a good professional in programming.

-Read the full story from Daniils
+Full story from Daniils

 About the programme Study at HZ